delphidabbler/codesnip/Docs/ReadMe.txt

 CodeSnip v4, so please use the preview only to experiment with the new version.
 Do not use this program as the only place you store valuable code.
 The are no guarantees that your data won't be damaged by later versions.

+In particular, once you have upgraded from preview alpha 1 to preview alpha 2 do try to go back if you have save your user database with the newer version.

 New Features
 ------------